SmartTokenLabs/TokenScript/doc/design_paper.md

 Not all actions are provided by the token.
 Typically:

 Transfer
-:   Provided by a generic token's TBML.
-You can imagine for example the TBML file of ERC721 allows any conforming tokens to be transferred, and the car token might be one of them.
-In reality it can hardly be the case because car token's transaction rules usually require attestations, such as the buyer is of the legal age to conduct such a transaction, but even in such cases, the rule might be supplied by a TBML regulating the car trade.
+:   Provided by a generic token's Tokenscript.
+You can imagine for example the Tokenscript file of ERC721 allows any conforming tokens to be transferred, and the car token might be one of them.
+In reality it can hardly be the case because car token's transaction rules usually require attestations, such as the buyer is of the legal age to conduct such a transaction, but even in such cases, the rule might be supplied by a Tokenscript regulating the car trade.

 Auction
 :   Provided by an auction market.
 When the user accesses an auction market, using the same mechanism that allows a token to login to a website, the user's agent (wallet) would show a list of tokens that can enjoy the auction service.
 If the user trusts the auction market, she can then add its action to all of the supported tokens.